tanfwong/rfsoc_notes/_sources/ch6/ocl_opt.md

        set_callback(kernel_events[flag], "ooo_queue");
        ```
         where the event `kernel_events[flag]` is associated with this
-        command, and the command should wait for the (one) event
+        command, and the command should wait for the event
         `write_event[0]` in `waitList` to complete before it starts.
      3. The command of transferring results back from the PIPO buffer
         in the global memory is finally issued by